volcengine/verl/docs/advance/rollout_corr.md

-# Rollout Importance Sampling
+# Rollout Correction

 **Author:** [Yingru Li](https://richardli.xyz/)

 Last updated: 10/27/2025.

-This document provides a comprehensive overview of the Rollout Importance Sampling (IS) implementation in verl.
+This document provides a comprehensive overview of the Rollout Correction implementation in verl.

+**Note on Naming**: This feature is called "Rollout Correction" to reflect the complete functionality: importance sampling (IS) weights, rejection sampling (RS), and veto mechanism.
+The internal variable `rollout_is_weights` retains its name as it specifically refers to the IS weights component.

 ### BibTeX Citation